Waupun Correctional Institution

 The Waupun Correctional Institution is a maximum security penitentiary in Waupun, Wisconsin.
-The prison is under the command of Warden Randall Hepp.
+The prison is under the command of Warden Bradley Mlodzik.
+It was renamed from Waupun State Prison to Waupun Correctional Institution in 1977.

 History

 On July 4, 1851, Governor Nelson Dewey selected the Waupun area to be the site of the Wisconsin State Prison.
 A temporary structure opened in 1851.
 It could hold a maximum of 40 inmates, and was intended to be used only until the completion of a wing of the main prison.
 By December 31, 1852, 27 inmates were held there.
 The first permanent building was completed in 1854, and is still in use today as the South Cell Hall.
 According to the Commissioner of the State Prison, it was to be constructed of stone using prison labor.
 Additions were made over the years in 1855, 1906, 1913, 1940, and 1998.
 The prison was added to the National Register of Historic Places as the "Wisconsin State Prison Historic District" in 1992.